beakerandjake/save-to-pocket/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-save-to-pocket is a serverless API to save items to Pocket.
+Serverless API which allows you to easily save items to Pocket from many different devices using a simple HTTP POST.
+My specific use case for creating this project was that I wanted a way to save items to Pocket without having to sign in to Pocket on my browser or download the Pocket app to my phone.

+Once the application is deployed to AWS, you can save items by making HTTP POST requests to the deployed API.
+Helper scripts are included which allow you to save items from your command line.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Architecture

 Under the hood it uses AWS SAM, API Gateway, DynamoDb, Lambda, Cloudformation and SSM Parameter Store.
 The API Gateway methods are protected via a Lambda authorizer which uses Basic HTTP Authentication to validate credentials against a DynamoDb table of users.
-If authorized, a Lambda will save the item to your Pocket account via the Pocket API.
+If authorized, a Lambda will save the item to Pocket via the Pocket API.

 The application is split between a frontend AWS SAM application for the API Gateway and related Lambdas, and two backend Cloudformation stacks for the DynamoDB database and SSM Parameter Store parameters.
-Organizing the stacks based on lifecycle separates the infrequently changing resources like the database and configuration from the frequently changing ones like the API Gateway.
-It allows allows you to delete and re-deploy the API without having to re-create the user database.
+Organizing the stacks based on lifecycle separates the persistent resources like the database and configuration from the frequently changing ones like the API Gateway.

-Once the application is deployed to AWS, you can save items by making HTTP POST requests to the deployed API.
-Helper scripts are included which can be added to your `bin` directory to allow you to save items from the command line.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With